Pro Bono Opportunities: The “HEAT” Team

 The HEAT team helps ensure that people with disabilities have access and opportunities to rent or own homes and apartments in their communities.
 This work includes ensuring that landlords and property owners do not discriminate against persons with disabilities in renting or selling property, making sure that housing is accessible to people with disabilities to the extent required by law, and advocating to increase the amount of accessible, affordable and integrated housing for individuals with physical and mental disabilities.

 The HEAT team also helps ensure that people with disabilities have full access to private businesses and government facilities, programs and services.
-This includes working to remove architectural barriers and improve mobility, ensuring that necessary aids and services are provided for people with communication disabilities, such as sign language interpreters for people with hearing impairments, and braille text for people with visual impairments.
+This includes working to remove architectural barriers and improve mobility, ensuring that necessary aids and services are provided for people with communication disabilities, such as sign language interpreters for people who are deaf or hard of hearing and braille text for people with visual impairments.
 The HEAT team often advocates to modify policies and procedures so that persons with disabilities have equal access and effective communication.

 Finally, the HEAT team works on matters involving all public and private transportation providers, such as bus companies, trains, airlines, taxis and shuttles follow the law in making their services available and accessible to persons with disabilities.